Structuring, Sequencing, Staging, Selecting: the 4S method for the longitudinal analysis of multidimensional questionnaires in chronic diseases: Authorship

 \section{Authorship}

-TS, CPL and AFS designed the research project.
-TS, CPL and AFS formulated and developed the statistical method.
-TS executed the statistical analysis on FMSA under supervision of CPL and AFS.
+TS, CPL and AFS designed the research project, and formulated and developed the statistical method.
+TS executed the statistical analysis under supervision of CPL and AFS.
 WGM, MF and AFS shared the French MSA cohort data and provided clinical interpretation and discussion facing the analysis results.
 TS, CPL and AFS wrote the first draft.
 All authors reviewed the results, revised and approved the final version of the manuscript.